 81 days at the negotiating table on average

 To be clear: an announcement of an intention to make collective redundancies (Article 6 of the Royal Decree of 24 May 1976 on collective redundancy) means the start of the information and consultation procedure.
-During this phase, the members of the works council can ask all kinds of questions about the planned restructuring, and formulate alternative proposals to mitigate the consequences.
+During the first phase, the members of the works council can ask all kinds of questions about the planned restructuring, and formulate alternative proposals to mitigate the consequences.
 There is no legal limit on the duration of this first phase.
-The employees on the floor usually ask that this phase be kept as short as possible in order to end the excruciating uncertainty about who will finally be laid off, and under what conditions.
-Figures for 2017 show that the average duration of this information and consultation procedure is 90 days.
-In approximately 60% of cases, the notification was made within 90 days, and in nearly 20% of cases within 120 days.
+The employees in the workplace usually ask that this phase be kept as short as possible in order to end the excruciating uncertainty about who will finally be laid off, and under what conditions.
+Figures for 2019 show that the average duration of this information and consultation procedure is 81 days.
+In approximately 45% of cases, the notification was made within 60 days, and in nearly 70% of cases within 120 days.
 Due to a number of extremely long or short cases, it is important to mention that most organisations are somewhere in the middle and signed the procedure within the 60 days.

 Flanders and the metal industry under the most pressure